zudlandport/urlshortener/README.md

 1. Then you can see the application running locally at [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

-## Design Decisions - Challenges:

-The biggest challenge was that 2 elements of this assignment included significant ramp-up time for me, one of which I overcame (though my overall assignment completion time was closer to 10 hours than 4 hours -- I will have a branch that marks my initial uploaded after 5.25 hour progress, which shows architecture but has no Module implementation yet) and the other of which I did not.

-Challenge 1 was that the completed product had to be encapsulated in GitHub; that meant I would either have to,

-A) use Python/Django, which is a language and framework I have installed locally and uploaded to GitHub before, but which I have only written one project in before.

-B) or if I used my go-to server-side language, PHP, I would have to learn how to run it and a database locally.

-I went with (A), as I want to spend more time increasing my Python/Django fluency.

-Challenge 2 was that I've never worked with JSON API before; if I finished the application in time, I hoped to learn enough to replace the standard HTTP interface with a JSON API, but I didn't have the time.

 ### Tests of Less Obvious Functionality:

 -Go to "Add a URL", add the same URL twice (it will only create a shortened URL once, so the 2nd+ time you try, it will take you to the existing record -- ie the first Random Forwarding String)